 Recommendation 4 - Air Compressor Load Profiles.
-Based on observations during site visits as well as power meter data and trend data from the air compressor measures, the Team found three factors that decreased energy savings compared to reported documentation.
-These factors were lower HOU, higher average loads or compressor speeds, and lower line pressure.
-The Team recommends implementing a pre- or post-implementation assessment of HOU, average load, and line pressures for air compressor measures by using trend data or power metering post-implementation.
+Implement a post-implementation assessment of HOU, average load, and line pressures for air compressor measures by using trend data or power metering post-implementation.
+Based on site visit observations, as well as power meter data and trend data from the air compressor measures, the Team found three driving factors decreased energy savings when compared to reported documentation: HOU were lower, average compressor speeds were higher, and line pressure was lower.